iz2k/pi-radio-bonnet/README.md

 In order to initialize the radio receiver, the REFCLK clock has to be enabled and a reset pulse has to be sent.
 Next, the I2C bus can be used to send commands to the device, set volume, band, frequency and alike.

-A python programm is included in the project to do all of this for you.
-Before running the programm, some dependencies have to be installed.
+A python program is included in the project to do all of this for you.
+Before running the program, some dependencies have to be installed.

 ### Enable I2C